Goldfield, Nevada, labor troubles of 1906–1907: Rise to power of the IWW

 A group of miners (forming a mine shift) pose in front of mine headframe (shaft), Goldfield, Nevada, ca. 1905.
 In November, 1906, the Goldfield Consolidated Mines Company was incorporated by owners George Wingfield and United States Senator George Nixon, signaling the beginning of monopoly control in Goldfield, and the start of an adversarial relationship between mine owners and the unions.

 Soon after mining on an extensive scale began at Goldfield, the miners organized themselves as a local branch of the Western Federation of Miners.

 The Industrial Workers of the World was founded in 1905 in Chicago.
 Soon after, the Western Federation of Miners affiliated with the IWW, as its mining department.
 The description of the IWW as "one big union" summarized their negotiating tactics: a wrong done to any worker was seen as the concern of all workers, and was likely to be met with a general strike.
 The IWW also espoused radical socialism, and eschewed political action in favor of "direct action," with the goal of eliminating private ownership of businesses.
 One of the forms of direct action favored by the IWW was sabotage, which the union, officially at least, defined as working inefficiently or stupidly, so as to reduce profits of business owners, and thus hasten the end of capitalism.
 American Federation of Labor president Samuel Gompers observed that, as used by the IWW, "In actual practice it is hard to distinguish direct action, sabotage, and violence."

 After the affiliation of the WFM with the IWW in 1905, the IWW organized nearly all the other workers in town, including bartenders, newsboys, and faro dealers.
 The numerous mining companies were under pressure from shareholders to show gold production without delay, which gave the unions further advantage.
-At the height of its power in Goldfield, he IWW did not even negotiate, but simply posted wage rates and required that employers comply.
+At the height of its power in Goldfield, the IWW did not even negotiate, but simply posted wage rates and required that employers comply.
 Local IWW leader Vincent St. John fondly recalled: